mnlcpc/rules4code/README.md

 ### Categories Auto-Detected

-Categories are automatically derived from top-level folder names:
+Categories are automatically derived from top-level folder names

-- `.claude/` → "Claude" category
-- `.cursor/` → "Cursor" category
-- `.eslintrc.d/` → "Eslintrc.d" category
-- `.vscode/` → "Vscode" category

 ## Adding New Rules